Organic & Fair Trade

 "Organic agriculture is a production system that sustains the health of soils, ecosystems, and people.
 It relies on ecological processes, biodiversity, and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic agriculture combines tradition, innovation, and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved...”

 What defines Organic?

-- Grown on land without synthetic pesticides or other prohibited substances for 3 years.
+-Grown on land without synthetic pesticides or other prohibited substances for three years.

 About Fair Trade

 Fair Trade also encourages environmental farming practices.
 Many of these small farmers already grow their crops organically, following age-old techniques passed down through generations.
 Large-scale plantations cut down trees to increase yield.
-Small famers grow coffee under the canopy of shade trees, preserving the rain forest and natural bio-diversity the forests provide, include preserving local and endangered species, migratory bird populations, using less water, and improving natural soils.
+Small farmers grow coffee under the canopy of shade trees, preserving the rainforest and natural bio-diversity the forests provide, include protecting local and endangered species, migratory bird populations, using less water, and improving natural soils.